KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 An approach several projects are taking is to sync from Postgres to a client db (generally SQLite).
 You pick tables (or materialized views) to sync to the client and then they get loaded along with real-time updates as writes land in Postgres.

+SQLite in the browser is a big advantage of this approach as it gives you rich, familiar querying in the client.

 Given Postgres’ widespread usage and central position in most application architectures, this is a great way to start with local-first.
 Instead of syncing data in and out of replicated data structures, you can read and write directly to Postgres as normal, confident that clients will be in sync.

 I’ve built a number of  job queues and notification systems over the years and they’ve all struggled with their version of the Byzantine Generals problem.
 Clients would miss an update (usually due to being offline), and then users would complain about zombie jobs that never finished.
 In contrast, replicated database tables mean the background process can simply write updates to Postgres, confident all connected clients will get the update.